Overall living conditions

 Health care in detention

-According to the Law on Rights of Persons who are Arrested and Detained, a detainee has a right to medical examination, treatment, and monitoring at any time during detention.[22]
+According to the Law on Rights of Persons who are Arrested and Detained, a detainee has a right to medical examination, treatment, and monitoring at any time during detention.[27]
 The relevant law does not limit this right to emergency situations and, from the testimonies of detainees, they seem to indeed have access to medical examinations, treatment, and monitoring in situations which cannot be classified as emergencies.
-However, the law provides for the criminal prosecution of a detainee who, if it is proven that the detainee has abused the right to medical examinations, treatment and monitoring, i.e. by requesting it without suffering from a health complication requiring medical examination, treatment or monitoring.[23]
+However, the law provides for the criminal prosecution of a detainee who, if it is proven that the detainee has abused the right to medical examinations, treatment and monitoring, i.e., by requesting it without suffering from a health complication requiring medical examination, treatment or monitoring.[28]
 If a detainee is found guilty of this offence, they are liable to three years in prison, or a fine of up to €5,125.80.
-In practice it does not seem to be used and the CPT has recommended that it be removed from the Law.
+In practice it does not seem to be used, and the CPT has recommended that it be removed from the Law.
 It has yet to be removed.

-Upon entry in Menogia, detainees undergo medical examinations for specific contagious diseases e.g., tuberculosis, HIV and hepatitis tests, but not a full assessment of physical and mental health issues.
+Upon entering Menogia, detainees undergo medical examinations for specific contagious diseases e.g., tuberculosis, HIV and hepatitis tests, but not a full assessment of physical and mental health issues.
 In 2023, the CPT expressed concerns about the completeness of the medical files held at the Menogia Detention Centre, which could compromise their reliability.
 Specifically, the report mentions medical related incidents that have not been included in the medical file; the description of injuries omitting relevant details (such as, its location and dimension); a lack of detail about the origin of the injury by the foreign detainee; or the doctor’s opinion about the consistency between the injury and the allegation.
 Also, from the small sample of files assessed by the delegation’s medical doctor it transpired that the medical examination at admission, besides not revealing injuries on covered parts of the body was also insufficiently thorough; in one case, a pre-existing psychiatric illness had not been detected.
 In addition, the delegation observed that the medical notes were cursory, at times consisting of no more than one single word.
-An extra complication is that it appears that a detained person may have two distinct medical files and none of the medical information from the first medical file is included into the second file, and no cross reference was made in either file.[24]
+An extra complication is that it appears that a detained person may have two distinct medical files and none of the medical information from the first medical file is included into the second file, and no cross reference was made in either file.[29]

 According to the law, any communication between the detainee and members of staff or police for purposes of medical examinations is deemed an “important” interaction and, therefore, authorities are obliged to ensure communication in a language which the detainee understands.[30]
 Based on the testimonies of detainees, due to the lack of interpreters available during the medical examination, other detainees are requested to serve as interpreters.[31]
 Although detainees seem willing to provide such assistance, in view of the sensitivity of medical information, it cannot be considered to satisfy the requirement of the law.